ming-0630/AnimalWelfareWorldwide/README.md

 # AnimalWelfareWorldwide
-Assignment for Web Development Module - An adoption website with basic HTML, CSS, and a little bit of JQuery & AJAX for asynchronous data fetching
+Assignment for Web Development Module - A stray animal adoption website, built with basic HTML, CSS, and a little bit of JQuery & AJAX for asynchronous data fetching